Detect New Pump.fun Token Mints with Solana gRPC

 - Analytics pipelines tracking launch volume and success rates

-Solana Tracker's Data API provides pre-indexed Pump.fun data including bonding curve status, holder counts, and price history.
+Solana Tracker's Pump.fun API and Data API provide pre-indexed Pump.fun data including bonding curve status, holder counts, and price history.
 Combine it with gRPC for the ultimate Pump.fun toolkit.